 \subsection{Quantitative Results}

-\textbf{State: RGB and Depth Image.} Table \ref{tab:psnr-ssim} presents the PSNR and SSIM values for the images.
-In the S1 setting, where both RGB and depth images are available, the mean PSNR of the RGB images is over 21dB, and the mean SSIM is over 0.7.
-These values indicate that the images are recognizable to humans, potentially leaking information about the layout of the environments and private elements to potential adversaries.
-The depth images exhibit higher PSNR and SSIM values than the RGB images, suggesting that the size of rooms and the distance of objects are at risk of privacy leakage.
-In the S2 setting, the adversary may find it more challenging to identify the room layout due to the lack of color information.
-However, the accuracy of the reconstructed depth images is significantly higher.
-As shown in Table \ref{tab:psnr-ssim}, the PSNR and SSIM values increase by over 4dB for all room types, primarily due to the lower dimensionality of the input data.
-It is important to note that the bedroom and living room exhibit lower PSNR and SSIM values because these rooms in the AI2THOR simulator \cite{kolve2017ai2thor} contain more small objects, making the reconstruction of detailed patterns more challenging.
-For additional quantitative results, please refer to Appendix~\ref{app:more_results}.
+\textbf{State: RGB and Depth Image.} Table~\ref{tab:psnr-ssim} presents the PSNR and SSIM for the images.
+In the S1 setting, the mean PSNR of RGB images of QGI is greater than 21dB and the mean SSIM is greater than 0.7.
+This indicates that the images are recognizable to humans and that they can potentially leak information about the layout of the environments and private elements to adversaries.
+Depth images exhibit higher PSNR and SSIM, suggesting that the sizes of rooms and the distance to objects are at risk of privacy leakage.
+In the S2 setting, despite the lack of color information of adversaries, the reconstructed depth images are more accurate.
+As shown in Table \ref{tab:psnr-ssim}, PSNR and SSIM increase for QGI and RGI in all rooms, primarily due to a lower dimensionality of the data.

-\textbf{Q-value and Target Q-value.} Table \ref{tab:qvalues} displays the percentile errors for the reconstructed Q-values and target Q-values.
-The results indicate that the percentile errors are significantly small, with an average mean error of less than $1.1\%$ for both settings.
-It is worth noting that the bedrooms and living rooms exhibit larger errors in Q-value reconstruction.
-This suggests that when the image state contains more intricate details, the process of gradient inversion for the vector and scalar data becomes more challenging.
-This observation is further supported by the percentile errors observed in the S2 setting, which are approximately half of those in the S2 setting.
+\textbf{State: Coordinate.} The mean IoU of both QGI and RGI reaches over 0.9 for both settings.
+For QGI, the average IoU is shown in Table~\ref{tab: QGI vs DLG}.
+174 samples achieved IoU larger than 0.9999 in the S1 setting, while 217 samples achieved that in the S2 setting.
+For RGI, 238 samples achieved that in both settings.
+Despite the large errors of the failure cases, these results indicate that the vector state can be reconstructed.

+\textbf{Predicted Q-value, Target Q-value, and Return.} The percentage errors of predicted and target Q-values are significantly small, with a mean of less than $1.1\%$ and a standard derivative of less than $1.6\%$ for both settings.
+The absolute error of the return reconstruction in RGI has a mean value smaller than $1\times10^{-6}$ for both settings.
+These results indicate that the supervision signal is at risk of privacy leakage.

-\textbf{Action.} The action identified from the gradient of a single sample is $100\%$ correct in all 240 samples, which demonstrates the effectiveness of QGI in the decision-making task.
+\textbf{Action.} The action identified from the gradient of a single sample is $100\%$ correct in all 240 samples, demonstrating the effectiveness of the rule-based method of both QGI and RGI.